1031-Systems/1031_Delivery/docs/Help.md

 information to a hardware controller.
 This may be done by exporting a CSV file that contains values for all the channels at a specific timestep (typically 20msec or 50Hz for PWM servo control).
 This file is transferred to the controller via flash drive or other method and the controller processes it.
-The user may also send similar data directly to the controller a line at a time at the same 50Hz rate.

 Animator is intended to be agnostic to the specific hardware controller the user chooses.
 It has been tested with a Raspberry Pi Pico and a Pico clone running